RESEARCH STARTER

 Taphonomic Studies

 Although some taphonomic studies occur within laboratory settings, most research is conducted outdoors with the remains of nonhuman animals, such as pigs.
-In some locations, however, donated human cadavers are used to study decomposition rates; the Anthropological Research Facility at the University of Tennessee, Knoxville, popularly known as the Body Farm, is perhaps the most widely known example of this kind of research center.
+In some locations, however, donated human cadavers are used to study decomposition rates; the Anthropological Research Facility at the University of Tennessee, Knoxville, founded by Dr. William Bass and popularly known as the Body Farm, is perhaps the most widely known example of this kind of research center.

 With the establishment of increasing numbers of outdoor taphonomic research facilities in different locations, scientists have been able to gain reliable data on variations in decay rates.
 These studies, which contribute to an in-depth understanding of the process of human decomposition, provide law-enforcement investigators with information they need to make more accurate estimates of time since death.